 Students receive hands-on preparation in creating sermons, employing such methods as translation of passages, exegetical insight, grammatical/literary, and historical-cultural situations.
 Sermons are presented and evaluated by lab supervisor and peers.
-(1Credit Hour)
+(1 Credit Hour)

-FED 375 Field Education in Youth Ministry
+FED 350 Field Education in Women's Ministries